kambojipranav/Uber_Forecast_App/README.md

-# Create a README.md file with the Uber Forecast App description
-readme_content = """
 # 🚖 Uber Trips Forecasting with XGBoost

 A stylish and interactive Streamlit-based web application for **time series forecasting** of Uber trip data using powerful **XGBoost** models with lag-based features.
 Whether you're analyzing ride demand, vehicle usage, or trip patterns, this app enables smart forecasting with ease and visual clarity.